martinthomson/quic-tls/draft-thomson-quic-tls.md

   safe option.
 If the amount of damage that an attacker can do by modifying timestamps is limited, then it might be OK to permit the inclusion of timestamps.
 Note that an attacker need not be on-path to inject an ACK.
+  TODO: I think there's a real issue here than needs to be sorted out with respect to cleartext packets being able to consume packet number

 ### WINDOW_UPDATE Frames